lunchbag/hugo-blog/content/posts/fukuoka.md

 The second alternative is a store called Tsutaya.
 Now, there are two kinds of Tsutayas, so you have to be careful.
 One of them is a time portal back to the 90’s and the other one is set in the future.
 The one from the past is a multi-story CD and DVD rental store that makes Blockbuster look like a pop up shop.
 The other one is a re-imagined bookstore concept that allows you to read books and shop for related items in the store.
 They have a large Starbucks with free wi-fi and outlets where you can stay for literally hours on your laptop.

 ![](/uploads/MVIMG_20190130_152812.jpg)
+<span class="caption">One section of DVD out of literally dozens.
+These English series are all available to rent.</span>

 ### Smokers